MicrosoftDocs/customer-insights/ci-docs/export-destinations.md

 ## Set up a new export

-To set up or edit an export, you need to have connections available to you.
+To set up or edit an export, you need the right connections available to you.
 Connections depend on your [user role](permissions.md):
 - **Administrators** have access to all connections.
 They can also create new connections when setting up an export.
 - **Contributors** can have access to specific connections.
 They depend on administrators to configure and share connections.
 The exports list shows contributors whether they can edit or only view an export in the **Your permissions** column.
 For more information, go to [Allow contributors to use a connection for exports](connections.md#allow-contributors-to-use-a-connection-for-exports).
 - **Viewers** can only view existing exports—not create them.